 Root Cause for Addiction Lies in the Past

 The reasons behind addiction are many.
-Emotional or sexual trauma, physical injury or abuse, negative life circumstances, mental illness, genetic predisposition or environment can play a large role in setting up a perceived need for drug intake.
+Emotional or sexual trauma, physical injury or abuse, negative life circumstances, mental illness, genetic predisposition or environment play a large role in setting up a perceived need for drug intake.
 Continuum Recovery Center offers a solution to the painful past and root cause of addiction, providing an individualized course of treatment that promotes a better future by embracing long-term wellbeing.

 Risk Factors that Can Foster Substance Abuse